 Using pie-shaped organizers in your cabinets helps to keep an overview.
 Dedicate each organizer to a specific category of products, so you always know where to find what.

 2. Use small stick on container

-Stick on containers are genius!!
+Stick-on containers are genius!!
 Maximize your cabinet space by sticking a container on each door.
-Use one for water bottles, one for cleaning products like sponges, dish washing liquid, etc.
+Use one for water bottles, cleaning products like sponges, dishwashing liquid, etc.

 This idea is equally great to organize cabinets in the bathroom.

 3. Utilize under the sink space

 The cabinets under the sink are nobody’s favorite spot, but they can be handy for storage.